Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Jake McCarthy At The Plate

-- He has not hit a home run in his 10 games this year.
+- He has not gone deep in his 11 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.